Mohanad1206/v8/README.md

 ## Run on GitHub Actions
 1. Create a new GitHub repository and push these files.
-2. (Optional) Add a secret `SCRAPER_PROXY_URL` if you want to route through a proxy.
-3. Go to **Actions → “Scrape & Publish (Egypt Gaming)” → Run workflow** and set inputs:
+2. Go to **Actions → "Scrape & Publish (Egypt Gaming)" → Run workflow** and set inputs:
    - `limit_per_site`: `0` = unlimited (default)
    - `min_price`: `100`
    - `max_price`: `2500`
    - `dynamic_mode`: `auto` | `never` | `always`
-4. The workflow commits updated CSV/JSON to `data/…` and the viewer dataset to `web/data/products.json`.
+3. The workflow commits updated CSV/JSON to `data/…` and the viewer dataset to `web/data/products.json`.

 ## Notes
-- Respect each site’s Terms and robots rules; tune `scraper/scrape_config.yaml` for delays/timeouts.
+- Respect each site's Terms and robots rules; tune `scraper/scrape_config.yaml` for delays/timeouts.
-- If a site still yields no data, try `dynamic_mode=always` and/or configure a proxy.
+- If a site still yields no data, try `dynamic_mode=always`.
 For particularly stubborn stores, add site‑specific selectors in a custom provider.